THE RESEARCH AGENDA

 - Rates and causal factors of post-treatment relapse across contexts: understanding the burden of relapse post-treatment and, if found to be high, effective solutions to reduce relapse across contexts.

 - Identification and management of at-risk mothers and of infants <6 months of age: generating the evidence required to influence country-level policies and implementation at scale.

 - Alternative formulations for ready-to-use foods for acute malnutrition: continuation of the large amount of ongoing research to investigate the effectiveness, and cost-effectiveness, of formulas using alternative and local ingredient.

 More details about the evidence gaps and CORTASAM's call for more research can be found in the Research Agenda.
 Download it below.

-In January 2018 we ran a call for Expressions of Interest in response to the Research Agenda.
-The call closed in February 2018 and applications are now being considered for possible donor funding.
+In January 2018, No Wasted Lives ran a call for Expressions of Interest in response to the Research Agenda.
+The call closed in February.
+71 submissions were received, totalling a value of over $41m, from 44 organisations, for research in 26 countries.
 Download an overview of the submissions received here.

 In July 2018, No Wasted Lives announced a shortlist of 15 projects totalling a value of over $10m that have been selected for possible funding in response to the Research Agenda.
 Download an overview of the shortlisted projects here.